 The Best Coding Apps for Kids to Learn Programming

 Although programming might sound incredibly advanced, it’s an excellent idea to get kids started early.
 These five best coding apps for kids provide a spectacular opportunity for kids to learn programming.
 Microsoft remains at the forefront of tech, and its Kodu GameLab stands as a solid foray into programming.
 As a child, I mostly played Oregon Trail II and Math Blaster.
+There are also plenty of easy coding projects for kids using Microsoft Small Basic.

 As your kids grow older, you may even want to introduce them to these awesome coding games for learning programming.
 Once you’ve selected the best apps for your kids to learn programming, check out these indestructible and educational tablets for kids.